 Drowsy driving is one of the most dangerous situations that drivers can put themselves and others in.
-According to the Center for Disease Control (CDC), driving while tired is just as—if not more—dangerous than driving while intoxicated, and similarly:
+According to recent findings from the National Highway Traffic Safety Administration (NHTSA) and the American Automobile Administration AAA, driving while tired is just as—if not more—dangerous than driving while intoxicated, and similarly:

 - Slows reaction times,

 - And lowers awareness of other drivers and pedestrians on the road.

 If your driving is impaired due to tiredness for any reason, authorities can determine that you pose a danger to yourself and others on the road, and hold you accountable for any resulting crash.
 Even if there isn’t an accident, police officers are trained to notice impaired driving, and may arrest you after determining you are driving while drowsy.

 If you are driving and you notice that you’re getting tired, pull over at the nearest stop and rest until you are awake enough to drive safely.
 Failing to do so can result in fatal consequences for yourself and others, for which you will be held accountable in a court of law.

 New York State Car Crash Law

 Understanding car crash laws in New York is critical if you want to build a successful case, and maximize your compensation for your injuries.

 New York is a no-fault car insurance state.
 This means that all individuals injured in a car accident must file a claim under their personal injury protection insurance to get compensation for financial losses or medical bills.
 It doesn’t matter who caused the accident.